Briefing · 02/05/2026

 Source ingestionPDFs, websites, YouTube videos, audio files, Google Docs, Google Slides, and pasted text enter the notebookThe system starts from a bounded corpus rather than the open web

-Grounded analysisA Gemini-family model reads across the source set and identifies what mattersThe feature depends on long-context synthesis, not just generic summarisation
+Grounded analysisA Gemini-family model reads across the source set and identifies what mattersThe feature depends on long-context synthesis rather than generic summarisation

 Narrative planningThe system decides the order, tension, examples, simplifications, and emphasisThis is where the output becomes an explanation rather than notes